Best DPDP-Compliant Employee Monitoring Software for India 2026 — gStride AI

 Related reading

 For the section-by-section vendor scoring see the DPDP-compliant vendor risk matrix.
 For the full buyer framework see the DPDP Act 2023 buyer's guide and the 14 questions India CISOs must score.
 For the BPO and call-centre context see BPO workforce monitoring in India.
+If you are replacing ClickUp's built-in tracking, see the ClickUp alternative for India — DPDP-compliant workforce monitoring (2026).

 Frequently asked questions